Search

 Curtin Institute for Data ScienceMultidisciplinary research (health, law, engineering)

-A deep tech startup program offers up to $50,000 in API credits (drug discovery, materials science, climate modeling).
-The announcement also foreshadows the opening of a Sydney office, Anthropic’s fourth office in the Asia-Pacific region.
+A deep tech startup program offers up to USD 50,000 in API credits (drug discovery, materials science, climate modeling).
+The announcement also foreshadows the opening of the Sydney office, Anthropic’s fourth office in Asia-Pacific.

 🔗 Official Anthropic announcement